 Women are five to eight times more likely to develop thyroid disease.

-Or, despite being told by the MD their lab tests are perfectly normal, they intuitively know something is not right.
-Is a future of prescription drugs the only option?
+Or, despite being told by the MD that their lab tests are perfectly normal, they intuitively know something is incorrect.
+Is the future of prescription drugs the only option?

-The thyroid gland powers every cell in your body through the hormones it produces.
-These chemical messengers determine the reproduction and energy level of cells, keeping your organs functioning optimally, managing metabolism, supporting the health of your brain, reproductive system, skeletal structure, and more.
+The thyroid gland powers every cell in your body through its hormones.
+These chemical messengers determine cell reproduction and energy level, keep your organs functioning optimally, manage metabolism, support the health of your brain, reproductive system, and skeletal structure, and more.

-Every system of the body depends an a health thyroid gland.
-Yet for the thyroid to work properly, it is at the mercy of the hypothalamus and pituitary gland; the liver and the gut for converting T4 to T3; correct levels of oxygen and glucose in the blood; adequate amounts substances including iron, iodine, selenium, B12, vitamins A and D; proper feedback loops; and a healthy immune system, to name a few factors.
+Every system of the body depends on a healthy thyroid gland.
+Yet for the thyroid to work correctly, it is at the mercy of the hypothalamus and pituitary gland; the liver and the gut for converting T4 to T3; correct levels of oxygen and glucose in the blood; adequate amounts of substances including iron, iodine, selenium, B12, vitamins A and D; proper feedback loops; and a healthy immune system, to name a few factors.
 Understanding all variables relating to thyroid health must be taken into consideration.

 Diagnosing thyroid function by measuring only a few markers, typically T3 and TSH, does not provide a complete picture.

-In fact, a full thyroid panel should include more than 10 different markers along with assessing gut and liver health, the immune response to rule out Hashimoto’s disease, adrenal function, diet, lifestyle, nutrient deficiencies, and systemic inflammation.
+In fact, a full thyroid panel should include more than ten different markers and assess gut and liver health, the immune response to rule out Hashimoto’s disease, adrenal function, diet, lifestyle, nutrient deficiencies, and systemic inflammation.
 Adjusting drug dosages based on symptoms or minimal diagnostic information is short-sighted.

 Signs and symptoms often associated with thyroid dysfunction: